Winter 2023 - IDIS 3695

 - Visa, if required, must be acquired and paid for by the student.

 Enrollment will be by application only.
-The application link will be available on this website and will open at 12:00pm PST on Friday, October 15th.
+The application link will be available on this web site and will open at 12:00pm PST on Friday, October 14th.
 Applications are timestamped.
-Priority will be given to students based upon units completed and order of applications received.
+Priority will be given to students based upon units completed in the MBA program and order of applications received.
 Space is limited and typically fills up quickly.